compilerharris/react-problem-aiolos-solutions/README.md

 3. Edit form to update values of individual task.

-4. Delete button to delete perticular task.
+4. Delete button to delete particular task.

 5. Sort buttonn to sort the list by date and priority.